GEORGES LENTZ - composer / sound artist

 About the Cobar Sound Chapel

-February 2019 -- The Cobar Sound Chapel will be the future permanent home of Georges Lentz's four-channel, 369-minute composition String Quartet(s).
-It will be housed in a disused and graffitied 1930s water tank three kilometres outside the town of Cobar, in Outback New South Wales (see below for Google Maps location).
+The Cobar Sound Chapel will be the future permanent home of my 4-channel, six hour composition String Quartet(s) (2000-2021).
+It will be housed in a disused and graffitied 1930s water tank on the outskirts of the town of Cobar, in Outback New South Wales (see below for Google Maps location).

-The building will be a very intimate venue, specifically a concrete cube (5 by 5 by 5 metres) inside the existing water tank, which has a height and diameter of 10 metres.
-The tank does not have a roof.
-The ceiling of the Sound Chapel cube will have a golden 'lens' in its centre, also open to the elements, so that the sky - and, at night, the stars - will be visible from a central bench.
-The composition "String Quartet(s)" will be heard in four-channel surround sound on a loop, day and night, whether someone is listening or not.
-The sound will also spill out of the Chapel and out of the tank into the surrounding landscape, giving the impression of a 'musical water tank'.
+The Cobar Sound Chapel's water tank does not have a roof.
+The ceiling of the artwork's inner cube will have a golden 'lens' in its centre, also open to the elements.
+Thus the sky - and, at night, the stars - will be visible from a central concrete bench.
+The composition "String Quartet(s)" and its expanded soundscape will be heard in four-channel surround sound on a loop, day and night, whether someone is listening or not.
+Sound will also spill out of the Chapel and out of the tank into the vast surrounding landscape, giving the impression of a 'musical water tank' in the midst of the silence of the Outback.

-The Cobar Sound Chapel has been designed by world-renowned architect and Pritzker Prize winner Glenn Murcutt in collaboration with the composer (2016-2019).
-The Chapel's proportions are influenced by and are in direct dialogue with structural/rhythmic principles found in the composition "String Quartet(s)".
+I have never really thought of the Cobar Sound Chapel structure primarily as an architectural project, but rather as a MUSICAL one - just as, conversely, I often think of my music in ARCHITECTURAL terms.
+From an architectural point of view, the Cobar Sound Chapel has been designed into a little jewel by world-renowned architect and Pritzker Prize winner Glenn Murcutt (2016-2021).
+The Chapel's proportions are influenced by and are in direct dialogue with structural/rhythmic principles found in "String Quartet(s)".

-The approach to the water tank, three kilometres out of Cobar, NSW.
+The approach to the water tank, two kilometres west of Cobar, NSW.

 The water tank, also known by locals as the Silver Tank, because once upon a time it was painted in silver anti-rust paint.
 Not much of that is visible now, and it is more of a golden or copper tank these days - earth colours really!